phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 uart_16550 = "0.2.0"
 ```

 The `uart_16550` crate contains a `SerialPort` struct that represents the UART registers, but we still need to construct an instance of it ourselves.
-For that we create a new `serial` module with the following content:
+For that, we create a new `serial` module with the following content:

 ```rust
 // in src/main.rs